Bogdanp/cedar/README.md

 _This is alpha-level stuff._

 Cedar is a small web service declaration language.
-You write your service spec using its declaration format and then you use that spec to generate client and server boilerplate for a number of programming languages.
+You declare your service using this language and then use that declaration to generate client and server code for a number of programming languages.

+## Goals

+* A single transport (http) and serialization format (json).
+* Simple, consolidated tooling.
+All functionality must live under this repository and must be distributed under one package.
+* Aim to be an 85% solution.
+Be the most simple thing that covers the widest array of use cases.
+Never add complexity for the sake of covering fringe use cases.
+* Generated source code must be idiomatic to the generated language.
+* Generated source code must be human-readable.

 ## Installation